ThinkDataEd/curriculum/docs/unit2/lesson11.md

 5. In order to define AND/OR probabilities, students will participate in an activity where they are grouped by their food preferences.

-6. Divide the board into 4 groups and write the words “Pickles,” “Both,” “Mayonnaise,” and “None,” in that order, from left to right.
+6. Divide the board into 4 groups and write the words “Pickles”, “Both”, “Mayonnaise”, and “None”, in that order, from left to right.

 7. Ask for 10 volunteers to stand by the word that represents their preferences.
-That is, if they only like pickles, they should stand by the word “Pickles.”
-If they like both pickles and mayonnaise, they should stand by the word “Both.”
+That is, if they only like pickles, they should stand by the word “Pickles”.
+If they like both pickles and mayonnaise, they should stand by the word “Both”.

     **<u>Note:</u>** If all 4 groups do not have at least one student in them, select a few more students to stand at the board.